Print

 Instructions

-- Start by brewing the chamomile tea.
-In a 2 quart saucepan, boil the three cups of water along with one quarter cup of sugar and add the four tea bags.
-Once the water has reached a boiling point, remove the saucepan from the heat and allow the tea to steep and cool while you complete the next part of the process.
+2. Start by brewing the chamomile tea.
+In a 2 quart saucepan, boil the three cups of water along with one quarter cup of sugar and add the five tea bags.
+Once the water has reached a boiling point, remove the saucepan from the heat and allow the tea to steep and cool.

-- Add one cup of heavy cream and one quarter cup of the sugar to the bowl of a stand mixer, or a mixing bowl if you are using a hand held mixer.
+4. Add the 1 1/2 cups of heavy cream and one quarter cup of the sugar to the bowl of a stand mixer, or a mixing bowl if you are using a hand held mixer.
 Whip the cream until firm, about 3 minutes.
 Scrape the whipped cream into another bowl and chill in the refrigerator.
 There is no need to wash your mixing bowl, you will still need it for the mascarpone.

-- Chop fresh mint until you have two teaspoons.
-Add the 16 ounces of mascarpone and the two teaspoons of mint along with the two teaspoons of sugar to the mixing bowl and use the paddle attachment to whip on low speed for about a minute.
+7. Chop fresh mint until you have 1 Tablespoon.
+Add the 16 ounces of mascarpone and the Tablespoon of mint along with the two teaspoons of sugar to the mixing bowl and use the paddle attachment to whip on low speed for about a minute.

-- Open the two packages of lady fingers and dip them one at a time into the tea and strawberry mixture, arranging them in the casserole dish.
+9. Open the packages of lady fingers and dip them one at a time into the tea and strawberry mixture, arranging them in the casserole dish.

 Notes